Black Eagle Dream

 “Hey guys is everything okay over here?”

-But if that didn’t work out; Sonny Ray was more than willing to put in some work, and beat somebody’s ass.
+But if that didn’t work out; Sonny Ray was more than willing to put in some work, and scrap with these three in defense of his brother.

 “Why can’t you mexicans just go back to where you belong?” the primary antagonist had asked, as he pointed a finger in Walter’s face.